(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-Desiring to do good, but not doing
+Desiring to do good, but not doing it

-- Therefore, has what’s good become death to me?
+- Therefore, has something good become death to me?
 May it never be!
 But sin – so it might be revealed as sin – was working out death in me through what’s good, so sin might become sinful beyond excess through the commandment.

 - For we did – and do – know that the law is spiritual, but I’m fleshly; having been – and being – sold under sin’s authority.